The Cost of Living Kelowna 2022-23 | Kelowna Cost of Living

 As one of the world’s top wine regions, it’s no wonder that Kelowna also has incredible food, and fine dining options.
 From food trucks, farmers markets, fast food with domestic beer, craft breweries, independent artisanal farmers markets, and five-star restaurants, Kelowna has it all.
 If you're looking for an inexpensive restaurant or a mid-range restaurant, check out our guide to cheap eats in Kelowna.
-Our favorite inexpensive restaurant for 2022/2023 is a tie between Okanagan Street Food and Fiesta Del Sol.
+Our favorite inexpensive restaurant for 2023 is a tie between Okanagan Street Food in the North End and Fiesta Del Sol in the Landmark district.

 The table below shows that food prices in Kelowna are lower than both Vancouver and Victoria.